bingham-family-free-clinic/volunteer-management-bfc/README.md

 | `VERCEL_ENV` | Server (automatic on Vercel) | Switches app icon between production (`logo3.png`) and non-production (`logo4.png`) |

 There is no `.env.example` file in the repository.
 Obtain values from the project maintainer or your Supabase/Vercel dashboard.

 ---

-## Overview

-The BFC Volunteer Portal replaces manual spreadsheets and group-chat coordination for a free community health clinic.
-Volunteers clock in/out, submit callouts, request shift coverage, complete weekly training, and communicate with the team.
-Admins manage schedules, run the recruitment pipeline, review hours submissions, track provider credential expiration, publish weekly training content, and maintain an audit log.
-Clinical Supervisors get a focused view of their shifts with live attendance and language coverage.
-OSSM staff monitor missionary volunteers.
-Providers manage clinical availability through a dedicated portal.

-All authenticated pages are client-rendered (`'use client'`) and talk directly to Supabase from the browser, except for a small set of Next.js API routes that require service-role access or server-side push delivery.

----